wix-playground/stylable-components/README.md

 `import {CheckBoxTestDriver} from 'stylable-components/dist/test-kit';`

-Example usage can be found in various component specs in the test folder, as they are using the drivers as well.
+Example usage can be found in various component specs in the test folder, as the drivers are used there as well.

+For further information about using the drivers, refer to test-drive-react's [documentation](https://github.com/wix/test-drive-react#component-drivers).

 ## Development